A disturbing FABLE of mergers, feedback, turbulence, and mass biases in simulated galaxy clusters: Results

 In Fig.~\ref{Fig:RadialBias} we show radial profiles of $M_\mathrm{HE}/M_\mathrm{True} = 1-b$ at $z=0, 1$ and $2$, out to $2$\rtwo.
 Grey lines denote radial profiles of individual clusters at $z=0$, clearly showing the significant variation in the bias in different clusters and at different radii of the same cluster.
 The purple/pink coloured lines indicate the median value of $M_\mathrm{HE}/M_\mathrm{True}$ as a function of radius at the three redshifts.
 We show the bias calculated from temperature (solid), pressure (dashed) and fitted pressure (dotted) profiles.
 The purple shaded region highlights the 10-90th percentile range of the temperature-derived bias at $z=0$ and the pink shaded region shows the equivalent at $z=2$.
-In blue we reproduce the radial $1-b$ profile from \citet{Biffi2016} at $z=0$, which FABLE shows good agreement with.
-We note that the scatter in the results of \citet{Biffi2016}, marked with the blue shaded region, represents the median absolute deviation about the median profile, which is considerably smaller than the 10-90th percentile scatter we show for FABLE's $z=0$ profiles.
+In blue we reproduce the radial $1-b$ profile from \citet{Biffi2016} at $z=0$, which \textsc{fable} shows good agreement with.
+We note that the scatter in the results of \citet{Biffi2016}, marked with the blue shaded region, represents the median absolute deviation (MAD) about the median profile, which is considerably smaller than the 10-90th percentile scatter we show for \textsc{fable}'s $z=0$ profiles.
+We note however that the MAD for \textsc{fable} is of a comparable size to that of \citet{Biffi2016}.

 In the outskirts of the clusters at all redshifts the median bias increases to more than 40 per cent beyond \rtwo, as expected, due to the halo beginning to deviate strongly from hydrostatic equilibrium as the (largely) virialised hot halo ends.
-In the radial range $0.3\lesssim r/R_\mathrm{200} \lesssim 1$, we find the median bias is flat and stable at around $15$ per cent with all methods, in agreement with \citet{Biffi2016}, although at \rtwo\ the bias for $z > 0$ already increases to $\sim $20 per cent.
+In the radial range $0.3\lesssim r/R_\mathrm{200} \lesssim 1$, we find the median bias is flat and stable at around $15$ per cent with all methods, in agreement with \citet{Biffi2016}, although at \rtwo\ the bias for $z > 0$ already increases to $\sim \!
+20$ per cent.
 We note that the bias calculated using fitted pressure profiles deviates notably from the `raw' profiles in the centre of the halo, due to their underestimate of central pressure (see Fig. \ref{Fig:ICMRadialProfs}).
 Interestingly, in the centre of haloes we do see evolution with redshift with our fiducial bias calculation: the median bias decreases over time.
-The profiles are noisy at smaller radii, but the median mass ratio at $z=1$ and $z=2$ is notably smaller than at $z=0$, within $\sim 0.2$\rtwo\ at $z=1$ and within $\sim 0.3$\rtwo\ at $z=2$.
+The profiles are noisy at smaller radii, but the median mass ratio at $z=1$ and $z=2$ is notably smaller than at $z=0$, within $\sim \!
+0.2$\rtwo\ at $z=1$ and within $\sim \!
+0.3$\rtwo\ at $z=2$.